Thieso/BoundPlanner/README.md

 is enough.

+### Generation of kinematic Casadi functions

-For BoundMPC, [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html) is needed.
-The PyPi version of pinocchio does not work as it does not include the Casadi interface.
-Thus, as of now, please choose an appropriate installation method from their website or use the provided nix flake (see below).
+For the robot model, [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html) is used.
+The PyPi version (installed with the above command) of pinocchio does include the Casadi interface.
+Thus, as of now, the Casadi functions for the kinematics are part of this repository.
+If you want to change the robot model, you have to install Pinocchi as explained on the website.

 ## Nix flake